ESOS FAQs

 • has an annual turnover in excess of £44 million, and an annual balance sheet total in excess of £38 million.

-If your company fits this definition on the qualification date, it must carry out ESOS reporting, even if it subsequently changes in size and no longer meets the criteria.
+If your company fits this definition on the qualification date, it must carry out ESOS reporting, even if it has subsequently changed in size and no longer meets the criteria.

 Yes, because non-profits can still meet the definition of a “large undertaking”.
 Charities, trusts and unincorporated associations may also meet the criteria.
 For more detail, see the official guidance on who falls in scope.